 Major Policy Shift

 Early in the pandemic, the U.S. government began implementing travel restrictions to limit entry to the U.S. from countries with significant COVID-19 outbreaks.
-The geographic bans currently apply to Schengen Area countries, the United Kingdom, Ireland, China, Iran, Brazil, South Africa and India.
+The geographic bans currently apply to Schengen Area countries, the United Kingdom, Ireland, China, Iran, Brazil, South Africa, India, Canada, and Mexico.

 Very limited exceptions to the vaccination requirement will be made, such as for children not yet eligible for vaccination and COVID-19 vaccine clinical trial participants.
 Humanitarian exceptions may also be made for those foreign nationals who have a compelling and urgent reason to travel but lack timely access to a vaccination.
 Foreign nationals who are exempted from vaccine requirement may be required to get vaccinated upon arrival in the United States.